Snohomish PUD Board approves rate increase - NewsBreak

 Verdant awards $4.3 million in community health grants

-The Verdant Health Commission announced Thursday it has awarded $4.3 million in grants to 31 community organizations offering programs and services that address Verdant’s strategic priorities: mental health, health care access and food security.
-“This funding will ensure that health-elated programming is available and accessible for the community, said...
+Offering programs and services that address Verdant’s strategic priorities: mental health, health care access and food security.
+“This funding will ensure that health-elated programming is available and accessible for the community, said Commissioner Karianna Wilson.
+“By working together with health care organizations and health-focused nonprofits, we can improve the health and well-being of all residents of South Snohomish County.”

 Letter to the editor: Sign the petition to oppose state housing bills